aldebaran/qibuild/doc/index.rst

 qiBuild is truly cross-platform: it is tested on Linux, Mac and Windows.
-Being based on the well-known CMake build system, it allows you to use your existing tools such as gcc, Makefile, or Visual Studio.
+Being based on the well-known CMake build system, it allows you to use your existing tools such as gcc, Make, or Visual Studio.

 The qiBuild framework tries hard to stand out of your way: it remains close to standards, and will play nice with other build systems.